CLSherrod/clsherrod.github.io/_posts/2008-10-19-its-you-not-the-economy.md

 date: 2008-10-19
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - business
-permalink: "/its-you-not-the-economy/"
+permalink: /its-you-not-the-economy/
 ---
 The biggest factor in a new startup company is you, the founder(s).
 It's not the economy, it's you.
 Microsoft and Apple both started in a recession in the 70's.
 They had the ideas and the founders to make it work.
 They had people that told them they were crazy to start some unknown industry in a recession.
 Good thing they totally ignored them.